 Dr. David Katz On How What You Eat Affects How You Feel

 Do blueberries improve memory?
 Can chocolate ease stress?
-Sun Basket’s Chief Science Adviser, Dr. David Katz answers our questions on how food can impact your brain.
+We caught up with Dr. David Katz to answer our questions on how food can impact your brain.

 Can certain foods boost your mood?
 What about mental clarity, alertness, memory, and cognition?

 The best foods for brain function are the same foods that are best for body function: plenty of vegetables, fruits, whole grains, beans, lentils, nuts, and seeds.
 Omega-3 fats are concentrated in healthy brains, so the case for fish and seafood, or a supplement, is pretty strong.
 Fiber from plant foods help regulate the delivery of key nutrients to the brain, and help balance hormone levels from insulin to cortisol, and balancing hormones has direct effects on balancing mood and enhancing concentration.

 Foods like fish, blueberries, and walnuts are good for the brain because they’re generally good for overall health.
 Some compounds in food have more direct effects on the nervous system.
 Caffeine stimulates the brain and slightly enhances cognitive performance.
 Compounds in chocolate, notably, theobromine, seem to have a calming effect.
 And foods like nuts and seeds, soy, meat and poultry, fish, oats, and eggs among others that deliver tryptophan can help boost serotonin levels in the brain, which can impart a sense of calm.

 Are there foods that help reduce anxiety or depression?